OpenCouncilData/ocd-standards/README.md

 ### Background
 This is an open collaboration between councils, Open Knowledge Australia, and other interested participants.
 [Steve Bennett](http://stevebennett.me) (Open Knowledge) and Will McIntosh (City of Melbourne) are currently leading the effort.

-### Background
-This project arose during the course of Steve Bennett's stint as [data guru in residence](http://melbdataguru.tumblr.com).
-A [basic presentation on these standards](http://tinyurl.com/opendatamav) was given at the MAV (Municipal Association of Victoria) technical forum, December 2014.
-Will McIntosh from City of Melbourne is now chairing the fortnightly Skype calls.

 ### How councils can get started
 * Adopt an Open Data policy
   - Download and adapt a template policy (links to come)